bigbio/quantms.io/docs/tools.rst

 If your project comes from the PRIDE database, you can generate a ``project.json`` that contains descriptive information about the entire project.
+For the project of the PRIDE database, our subsequent operations will be based on ``project.json``.
+So, if your project is from PRIDE, make sure you run ``project_command.py`` first.

+- If you want to know more, please read :doc:`project`.
-If your project is not from PRIDE, you can skip this step.
+- If your project is not from PRIDE, you can skip this step.

 .. code:: python